Things for you to consider if you are future student with a disability, medical or mental health issue:

 Here is valuable information to help you prepare:

-If you have a disability, mental health issue or medical condition there are things you can do to improve your chance of success.
+If you have a disability, medical or mental health issue there are things you can do to improve your chance of success.

 - Select the right subjects and the number of subjects that is manageable for you.